Will not discard trams, Bengal govt says on 150 years of service | Science-Environment

 Local youths will perform musical and theatrical performances inside moving trams, while Roberto D' Andrea, a retired tram conductor from the Australian city would distribute specially designed 'Tramjatra' cards to passengers.

-Chakraborty, who was present at the inaugural function of the carnival at Esplanade terminus in central Kolkata, said that tram is “our emotion and is our heritage.
+Chakraborty, who was present at the inaugural function of the carnival at Esplanade terminus in central Kolkata on Friday, said that the tram is ''our emotion and is our heritage.
 I am here today not to give farewell to the Kolkata Tram.
-But due to increasing population and vehicles and with no expansion of roads, it is difficult to run trams everywhere.”
-Plans are there to make a heritage route surrounding the Maidan area, he said.
+But due to increasing population and vehicles and with no expansion of roads, it is difficult to run trams everywhere.''
+Plans are afoot to make a heritage route surrounding the Maidan area, he said.

 Roberto D'Andrea, the retired tram conductor from Melbourne, said that coming from another 'great tram city', it is a privilege for him to be present at the 150th anniversary of Kolkata's tram service.